> Home > Graduate > Programs > Frequently Asked Questions

 Q: Do I upload my supporting documents before I pay the application fee?

-A: NO. You cannot upload documents until after you have completed the application on-line and paid the non-refundable application fee of $120.00.
+A: NO. You cannot upload documents until after you have completed the application on-line and paid the non-refundable and non-transferable application fee of $120.00.
 This also applies to letters of recommendation.
 Your referees will receive an electronic invitation to submit an academic reference in support of your application once the application fee has been paid.

 Q: Can I make changes to my application before the deadline but after it has been submitted on-line?
 What should I do if I have made an error in a document that I have uploaded to my application?
 What if I decide not to continue with my application?